 As a family traveler writer and a youth group leader, I got voted to plan our trip to New York City for a handful of high school girls.
 Packed with an itinerary full of museums and must-dos, I needed budget-friendly lodging for a group.
-My go-to for Europe, a HI hostel, provided what I needed for planning a NYC trip for a youth group on a budget.
+My go-to for Europe, a Hosteling International Hostel (HI), provided what I needed for planning a NYC trip for a youth group on a budget.

 Our mission, to learn urban travel skills so the girls had the skills they needed to travel the world as young adults.